 We’re going to try to run this code and see if it’s successful.
 Awesome.
 The build succeeded.
 So, as you can see here [on my phone] this is the same app right here.
 And when you press the login button, I can still use my face to authenticate.
 So the only extra perk you’ll get is that you can use HeadSpin API endpoints to actually do this instead of your face.

 Okay, seems like we’ve concluded early.
-Thank you everyone for joining this webinar.
+Thank you everyone for joining this webinar on automating biometric authentication iOS.
 For your information, there’s going to be a separate webinar tomorrow, same time on the biometrics SDK for Android – so please hurry and register.
 Thank you.

 Q: How do I get the SDK?